CoinGame/BCEShadow/doc/README_windows.txt

 After completing windows setup then run Nu.
-Alternatively you can run windows command line (cmd) in nu program dir. cd daemon nud
+Alternatively you can run windows command line (cmd) in nu program dir. cd daemon bcexchanged
-You would need to create a configuration file nu.conf in the default wallet directory.
-Grant access to nud/nu in anti-virus and firewall applications if necessary.
+You would need to create a configuration file bcexchange.conf in the default wallet directory.
+Grant access to bcexchanged/bcexchange in anti-virus and firewall applications if necessary.

 The software automatically finds other nodes to connect to.
 You can